cs-uob/COMS20012/docs/labs/Lab9.md

 of any lab redownloading the VM images.
 If you have an X86-based Linux machine of your own, you might get away with using your own machine; if you have a Mac you will need to use the lab machines.
 If you have Windows you *might* get away with it.

-1. On your host machine, open a terminal in you home directory (or whatever directory you are asigned which has good memory).
+1. On your host machine, open a terminal in your home directory (or whatever directory you are asigned which has good memory).
 Make a directory `mkdir CS_vagrant`
 2. `cd CS_vagrant` and then make another directory `mkdir seclabs`
 3. `cd seclabs`
 4. `vagrant init hashicorp/bionic64`.
 5. `vagrant up`.
-First time, this is will download Ubunut 18.04-64.
+First time, this is will download Ubuntu 18.04-64.
 It will take a while.
 Once done, we are ready to launch this VM.
 6. Lets ssh our new VM. `vagrant ssh`